This video details our USB Flash Drive data recovery process and rates.

-Update: We no longer charge an attempt fee for chip-off recoveries!
+2019 update: We no longer charge an attempt fee for USB Flash Drive data recoveries!

 1. Broken or bad USB connector/interface